samuelmaxi/task-list/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute it as per your needs.

----

-I hope this README provides a clear overview of your To-Do List project and encourages other developers to try it out and contribute.
-Remember to update this README with more specific details and instructions, if needed, as the project evolves.
-Good luck!